matter-labs-archive/research/zkSNARKs/zkSNARKgovernedPlasma/zkSNARKs governed Plasma by Matter Inc, informal spec.md

 - Any party can send a proof for a new exit blocks that start to pop requests from the exit queue over some time slot of `1 hour`
 - Those items are ranked by size - on the setup phase an operator MUST make zkSNARKs for `exit blocks` of various sizes
 - At the end of the time slot of if the `exit block` of the largest size is published - such block is accepted and becomes a new tip
-- This block does NOT need to publish any data - everything important is already in the `public inputs`
+- The party who's proof is used to update the chain tip does NOT need to publish any extra data - everything important is already in the `public inputs` of the proof and other participats can update their state accordingly and continue in the next round
 - Procedure repeats until the queue is empty
 - A block publisher gets some funds from the remaining operator's security deposit
+- One can make a procedure more interactive with commit-reveal scheme to reduce number of proofs checked on-chain, but this will require a deposit from the party that commits to provide some proof for an `exit block`

 # Q&A
 - What is the block is not available in full?